-The Peace Officers Behavioral Health Support and Community Partnerships grant program is available for law enforcement agencies, peace officer organizations, and public safety agencies for purposes one through seven listed below.
+The Peace Officers Behavioral Health Support and Community Partnerships grant program is available for law enforcement agencies, peace officer organizations, and public safety agencies for purposes listed below.

-Behavioral health or community-based social services providers are eligible to apply in partnerships with law enforcement or public safety agencies for the purposes identified in 1-2 listed below.
+Behavioral health or community-based social services providers are eligible to apply in partnerships with law enforcement or public safety agencies for the purposes of co-responder community responses and community-based alternative responses.

 - Co-responder community responses;

 - Community-based alternative responses;

 - Counseling services for peace officers and their immediate family members;

 - Assistance for development and implementation of policies to support peace officers who are involved in shootings or fatal use of force;

 - Training and education programs that teach peace officers and their immediate family members the symptoms of job-related mental trauma and how to prevent and treat such trauma;

 - Hiring, contracting, or developing a remote network to provide behavioral health counseling, therapy or other related support services to peace officers involved in job-related traumatic situations.

 Law enforcement agencies, peace officer organizations, public safety agencies within the State of Colorado.